 The flexibility and customizability of AnyLogic process simulation software enabled the engineers to create a reinforcement learning solution.
-By integrating the RL4J deep reinforcement learning package from Skymind into an AnyLogic manufacturing simulation model, they were able to train agents that could determine the movements of cores on the production line and direct the cores to their destination.
+By using Pathmind deep reinforcement learning and an AnyLogic manufacturing simulation model, they were able to train agents that could determine the movements of cores on the production line and direct the cores to their destination.
 Simulation models are perfect gyms for AI algorithms, as they represent a realistic environment where algorithm-linked agents can be trained.

 In this case, at the beginning, the learning agent does not know the link between a core’s position and the available actions, so it makes random decisions, which are sometimes physically invalid (red arrows in the video below) and do not result in a state change.
 During the process of learning, the agent stores all the interactions in its memory and, by exploring new actions, discovers better moves.
 Every time it reaches the target, the layout is randomized, and the simulation is restarted.
 A rich experience interacting with the environment enables the agent to eventually infer the best decisions for any given situation.
 After training, the agent can perform its task in an efficient and effective manner.